 This mat will set you back only $25, which is not an unreasonable amount to spend to guarantee that you never have to stretch out on a dirty hotel room floor again!

 It seems as though yoga mats are getting more and more specialized, with ones for Hot Yoga, or Yin, or super sticky ones for Vinyasa.
 But what's a yogi to do when they travel?
-Have a dedicated travel mat as well apparently.
-If you and your practice are always on the go, it makes sense to have something with you, and the Gaiam Foldable was our favorite pick for traveling.
+Have a dedicated travel mat as well, apparently.
+If you and your practice are always on the go, it makes sense to have something with you, and the Gaiam Foldable is a decent option.